Go Back

 • 6 tablespoons granulated sugar

-• Fresh berries for garnish (optional)
+• Fresh berries and lemon peel for garnish (optional)

 Instructions